|Home||Calendar||Training||Awards *||Publications||Flyers||Links||Contact Us|

 A climb may be either a top-rope or a bouldering problem.
 Lead climbing is not allowed.
 A rappel is defined as a Scout moving down a stationary rope in full self-control.
 The person on rappel must be belayed either by a second rope or by a "fireman's belay".
 If the belayer is in control of the speed, the descent does not count as a rappel.
 A down-climb is similar to an up-climb, only the person is descending

-Prepare a High Adventure Application and submit it to the Scout Shop to purchase this award.
+Prepare a High Adventure Award Application and submit it to the Scout Shop to purchase this award.
 List the names of the persons that have earned it.
-Attach a note which shows the following for each outing taken to earn the award: date; location; Tour and Activity Plan number; names of Climbing Instructors, Climbing Directors, and Instructors-in-Training in attendance.
+Attach a note which shows the following for each outing taken to earn the award: date, location, names of Climbing Instructors, Climbing Directors, and Instructors-in-Training in attendance.

 These awards are sponsored by the GLAAC to recognize the special accomplishments of an individual.
 They require participation in several activities, over a period of time.